data-lessons/gapminder-R/README.md

 When editing topic pages, you should change the source R Markdown file.
 Afterwards you can render the pages by running `make preview` from the base of the repository.
 Building the rendered page with the Makefile requires installing some dependencies first.
 In addition to the dependencies listed in the [lesson template documentation][dependencies], you also need to install the R package [knitr][].

-Once you've made your edits and looked over the rendered html files, you should add, commit, and push **only the source R Markdown file(s)** to your fork, and then open a pull request.
-The repository maintainers will run the html generation process once the pull request has been merged.
-You can learn more about the design of the build process [here][design].
+Once you've made your edits and looked over the rendered html files, you should add, commit, and push the fully compiled site.

 ## Getting Help